WICG/attribution-reporting-api/EVENT.md

 }
 ```

-Note: A filter dictionary does not support nested dictionaries or lists.
-It is only
-allowed to have a list of values with string type.

 If the filters do not match for any of the event triggers, no event-level report
 will be created.